temporalio/documentation/docs/server-quick-install.md

 ---
 id: server-quick-install
-title: Install the Temporal Server for local development
+title: Quick install Temporal Server for testing and local development
 sidebar_label: Quick install
 ---

 ## Overview

-This guide will show you how to quickly install and run Temporal using `docker-compose`.
+There are two ways to quickly install Temporal:

+- for local development: using `docker-compose`
+- on Kubernetes: using the [Temporal Helm Chart](https://github.com/temporalio/helm-charts)

+## Docker

-## Prerequisites
+### Prerequisites

 1. [Install Docker](https://docs.docker.com/engine/install)
 2. [Install docker-compose](https://docs.docker.com/compose/install)

-## Run the Temporal Server
+### Run the Temporal Server

 The following steps will run a local instance of the Temporal Server using the default configuration file: